 Play Africa is a pioneering, de-centralised children’s museum that creates inclusive spaces for high-quality play and playful learning.
-In six years of successful operations, we’ve become a platform to champion children’s rights, bring families together, and foster social inclusion through inspiring play exhibits and facilitated programmes.
+In seven years of successful operations, we’ve become a platform to champion children’s rights, bring families together, and foster social inclusion through inspiring play exhibits and facilitated programmes.

 In Johannesburg, we are based inside a former prison at the iconic Constitution Hill, just 15 metres from Nelson Mandela’s cell.
 We transform this apartheid-era prison from a site of humiliation, oppression and fear, into a joyful family playscape of discovery and learning.
 However, not every child can come to us, so we create pop-up experiences in the city itself -- in school halls, parks, community centres and inner city rooftops.

 We developed a scalable, replicable model to create Play Africa experiences in a range of urban contexts.
 The majority of our visitors include children who from low-income homes, underserved communities, are physically or mentally disabled, neglected, orphaned, homeless, refugees or asylum seekers, physically and/or mentally abused or traumatised.
 We offer special access hours twice a month to make special provision, and remove additional barriers, for children with disabilities and special needs.

 With a demonstrated track record of social impact, combined with world-class back-end controls and a realiable strategy for sustainable growth, we are poised to scale in several locations across sub-Saharan Africa and are looking for the right strategic partners.